 SBPLI Celebrates “Expanding Girls’ Horizons in Science and Engineering Month”

-School-Business Partnerships of Long Island, Inc. (SBPLI) is announcing that March is Expanding Girls' Horizons in Science and Engineering Month and is urging girls to get involved in robotics as a way to become interested in science, technology, engineering and mathematics (STEM).
+School-Business Partnerships of Long Island, Inc. (SBPLI) DBA FIRST® (For Inspiration and Recognition of Science and Technology) Long Island is announcing that March is Expanding Girls’ Horizons in Science and Engineering Month and is urging girls to get involved in robotics.
+The group says this will help them become more interested in science, technology, engineering and mathematics (STEM) throughout their educational careers.

 Expanding Girls’ Horizons in Science and Engineering Month was created by the Expanding Your Horizons (EYH) Network, a not-for-profit organization that encourages young women to pursue careers in STEM.
 According to the EYH Network, girls become most interested in these areas of study when they are in middle school.